Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Main Result

-The UE-HOCBF-SOCP is the solution to optimization problem above with the second constraint replaced by \eqref{eq:socprot}.
-The UE-HOCBF-SOCP guarantees forward invariance of ${\C}$.

-SOCP-CBF-based safety filters have been proposed for several robust safety-critical control problems \cite{dean2021guaranteeing, long2022safe, buch2021robust}.
-In \cite{castaneda2022last}, the authors provide a sufficient condition for local Lipschitz continuity of the controller resulting from an SOCP-based safety filter. \begin{remark} Specifically, if ${\mathcal{F}(x) \hat{g}(x) \equiv 0}$, the left-hand side of the inequality in the {UE-HOCBF safety filter} becomes independent of $\bar{u}$, and the optimization problem reduces to a QP.
-More specifically, suppose that ${\mathcal{F}(x) \equiv 0}$, then the constraint can be integrated into an uncertainty estimation-based QP, UE-HOCBF-QP:

-Furthermore, if ${\mathcal{F}(x) \hat{g}(x) \equiv 0}$, we can extend Theorem~\ref{theo:main} to HOCBFs.
+The UE-HOCBF-SOCP is the solution to the optimization problem above with the second constraint replaced by \eqref{eq:socprot}.
+The UE-HOCBF-SOCP guarantees forward invariance of ${\C(t)}$. \begin{remark} If ${ ( \hat{g}(x) \bar{u} )^\top \! \mathcal{F}(x) \!\equiv\!
+0}$, the left-hand side of the inequality in the {UE-HOCBF safety filter} becomes independent of $\bar{u}$, and the optimization problem reduces to a QP.
+More specifically, suppose that ${\mathcal{F}(x) \!\equiv\!
+0}$, then the constraint can be integrated into an uncertainty estimation-based QP, UE-HOCBF-QP.
+Furthermore, if ${ ( \hat{g}(x) \bar{u} )^\top \! \mathcal{F}(x) \!\equiv\!
+0}$, we can extend Theorem~\ref{theo:main} to HOCBFs.
 In order to achieve this objective, we need to modify ${\phi_{r-1} }$ and its 0-superlevel set to provide robustness against estimation error $e$, analogous to \eqref{hecbf}:

-which is a subset of ${\C_{r-1}}$.
+which is a subset of ${\C_{r-1}(t)}$.
 Then, one can easily follow the same steps in Theorem~\ref{theo:main} and its proof. \end{remark}

-\begin{remark} In order to compensate the mismatch between the nominal model and the uncertain system dynamics, we subtract the estimated uncertainty from the UE-CBF-QP and UE-HOCBF-SOCP outputs, as given in equation \eqref{eq:u_hat}.
-This modification is for closed-loop control performance improvement only; thus, it is not related to safety.
+\begin{remark} To compensate for the mismatch between the nominal model and the uncertain system dynamics, we subtract the estimated uncertainty from the UE-CBF-QP and UE-HOCBF-SOCP outputs, as given in equation \eqref{eq:u_hat}.
+This modification improves closed-loop control performance, but it is not related to safety.
 However, since it is a part of feedback control, it appears in the CBF constraints, as seen from the QPs.
-Therefore, one can remove ${-\hat{g}^\dagger(x) \hat{\Delta}(t)}$ from the composite control law \eqref{eq:u_hat}.
-In this scenario, we only need to replace ${\mathbf{\bar{k}}(x) -\hat{g}^\dagger(x) \hat{\Delta}(t)}$ with ${\mathbf{\bar{k}}(x)}$ between equations \eqref{eq:u_hat} and \eqref{opt:robHOCBFQP}. \end{remark}
+Therefore, one can remove ${-\hat{g}^\dagger\!(x) \hat{\Delta}(t)}$ from the composite control law \eqref{eq:u_hat}.
+In this scenario, we only need to replace ${\mathbf{\bar{k}}(x) \!-\! \hat{g}^\dagger\!(x) \hat{\Delta}(t)}$ with ${\mathbf{\bar{k}}(x)}$ between equations \eqref{eq:u_hat} and \eqref{eq:qcqpparam}. \end{remark}